Orlen: Diversification (2015–present)

 In June 2021, PKN Orlen opened its first Orlen w ruchu standalone convenience store in Warsaw, competing in this segment with Carrefour Express, Circle K and Żabka.
 In September 2021, the company entered the parcel locker sector with the launch of Orlen Paczka in co-operation with Poczta Polska.

 In December 2022, PKN Orlen entered the Hungarian market with the takeover of 143 petrol stations from Hungary's MOL in a deal related to the acquisition of 410 petrol stations in Poland by MOL under an agreement between Orlen and Grupa Lotos.
 The sale was the result of the European Commission requiring PKN Orlen to divest its assets in order to approve the company's acquisition of Grupa Lotos in accordance with EU competition law.

 In March 2023, PKN Orlen began to sponsor the Stadion im.
 Kazimierza Górskiego, located opposite the Orlen Arena in Płock.
 In the same month, Ukrainian oil company Ukrnafta signed a contract with PKN Orlen to allow the latter to export petrochemical products to Ukraine.

 On 3 July 2023, the company renamed PKN Orlen to Orlen S.A. to reflect its diversification from fossil fuels.
 In September 2023, the European Commission approved the takeover by Orlen Group of the consumer retail division of the Austrian oil trading company Doppler-Gruppe, which operates 266 filling stations in Austria under the Turmöl discount brand.

 In August 2023, the company's supervisory board conditionally approved an investment in an off-shore wind farm located on the Baltic Sea.
 The joint project between Orlen and Northland Power is aimed at achieving the company's goal of generating 9 GW of renewable energy capacity by 2030.
 The Baltic Power farm, located about 23 km off the coast, will consist of 76 wind turbines with a capacity of 15 MW each, providing energy to over 1.5 million households upon completion in 2026.
+In 2024, Orlen bought a 240-MW wind and solar portfolio from EDP Renovaveis for $290 million.

 In December 2023, the Polish government approved the construction of 24 new small modular reactor (SMR) units in six sites across the country.
 Orlen Synthos Green Energy (OSGE), a joint venture between Orlen and chemicals company Synthos, plans to deploy Poland's first small reactors by 2030.
+In August 2025, the first reactor was announced to be built in Wloclawek with a capacity of 0.6 GW.